-Do you have slow moving students in your classroom?
-You know the students who take forever on each assignment?
+Do you have slow-moving students in your classroom?
+Do you know the students who take forever on each assignment?
 Should you just collect their work (but they’ll fail) or give them extra time?
 What about the early finishers?
 How do you keep them occupied?
 How do you help these students who need more time?

 2.)
 Know the student.
 One of the best things you can do to help any child is to know them well.
 Know their interests and learning style.
 When you know a student’s learning style, you can adjust your lessons in a way that is engaging and motivating.
 Also, when you know the student, you will know if they are struggling with that internal drive to make everything just perfect or if it’s a lack of confidence issue.

 3.)
 Use a timer.
 Slow moving students sometimes need to be motivated by actually seeing how much time they have left.
 One way you can do this is by using a visual timer.
 You can use one that you project for the entire class, or you can use individual timers for students.
 These timers help students see exactly how much time is remaining before the assignment is due.

 If the assignment is long, you can also provide students with something similar to the Pomodoro Technique, where students work for a set number of minutes, such as 20 and take a 5-minute break.
 Then, they would return to working for 20 more minutes.

 If you have taught that particular assignment/activity before, you can give the student an estimated amount of time it should take to complete it.
 Consider writing this on the board for all students.